ZERICO2005/ABS-Fractal-Explorer/docs/README.txt

 ABS-Fractal-Explorer is also available for Linux and 32bit Windows Vista.

-If you encounter any bugs or issues, fill out a bug report at the link below: https://forms.gle/zqmkkH8ESY1bhCyw9
+If you encounter any bugs or issues, you can read through "basic-trouble-shooting.txt", or fill out a bug report at the link below: https://forms.gle/zqmkkH8ESY1bhCyw9

 You can checkout the source code on GitHub https://github.com/ZERICO2005/ABS-Fractal-Explorer.